sebastianbadea/angularTest1/README.md

-# Simple test project with AngularJs
+# Simple test project with AngularJs with .NET